Armie Hammer’s Hollywood Career Is in Freefall as Sex Scandal Explodes on Social Media

 The actor is set to star in Amma Asante’s Cold War thriller “Billion Dollar Spy,” which is in pre-production.
 He is starring opposite Mads Mikkelsen who, ironically, portrayed Dr. Hannibal Lecter in NBC’s “Hannibal.”
 Neither the studio or Asante responded to Variety’s request for comment when asked about potential re-casting.

-Guadagnino was not available to comment for this story, or on the status of the “Call Me by Your Name” sequel, as he is busy working on another project.
+Guadagnino was not available to comment for this story, or on the status of the “Call Me by Your Name” sequel, as he is busy at work on another project.

-Hammer is represented by WME, and remains a client for now.
-Insiders say the talent agency is not considering dropping him, though WME declined to comment for this story.
+Hammer is represented by WME and remains a client for now.
+WME declined to comment for this story.

-Those who work closely with Hammer believe the actor will survive this scandal, though no one is blind to the negative attention, to say the least.
+Those who work closely with Hammer believe the actor will survive this scandal, though no one is blind to the negative attention.
 “This is not the end of Armie Hammer,” a person in Hammer’s circle says.

 However, as efforts to create safe and equitable workspaces garner more attention, will women in Hollywood want to work with Hammer?

-“Armie Hammer is someone I wouldn’t want to put near my clients,” a female literary agent, who represents television writers, says.
+“Armie Hammer is someone I wouldn’t want to put near my clients,” says a female literary agent who represents television writers.
 “Someone like that can be a liability, and I wouldn’t want to put my clients in that situation.
 It can be so damaging.
 At the very least, I’d have a conversation with the client and make sure that they’re aware with what’s going on before even setting up a meeting.”

 Agency and studio sources that spoke with Variety expressed a “wait and see” approach to the situation.
 For now, no one wants Hammer’s name anywhere near a project, but “time heals all wounds,” according to an agent, with another suggesting that the actions of which Hammer has been accused do not rise to the level of permanently ending relationships with him.
 However, the scandal has sent shockwaves through some of the most powerful offices in Hollywood, as many high-ranking executives who are in business with Hammer have been briefed on the allegations, as they need to monitor the ongoing situation.